chrplr/openlexicon/databases/README.md

 # Available lexical databases #

+This is a list of open lexical databases with links to the data.

+Note that similar lists or resources can be found at:

+- Marc Brysbaert's web site at <http://crr.ugent.be/programs-data>
+- English Lexicon Project at <http://elexicon.wustl.edu/>

 <!-- markdown-toc start - Don't edit this section.
 Run M-x markdown-toc-refresh-toc -->
 **Table of Contents**